 The following fundamental attributes will help you move past the beginner level.
 There are far more complicated functions to layers, but knowing these primary elements will make things easier in the future.

-With a photograph or other image open in Photoshop, choose Window > Layers to open the Layers palette.
-This displays the layers in the image and gives you access to many of the tools you’ll need when working with them.
+With an image open in Photoshop, choose Window > Layers to open the Layers window.
+This displays the layers of the image and contains many of the tools you’ll need when working with them.

 The Background Layer